 As you may know, many Argentinians actually have Italian roots.
 Our ancestors moved to Argentina at the beginning of the 20th century, and that applies to me too.
 It’s been my dream for the last 15 years to become an Italian citizen.
 Honestly, for a decade it seemed like an impossible dream but here I am; Italian, pasta-fed, and in love with this country.

-So, if you are planning a trip to Italy, I beg you, get a bib because I guarantee you will drool as you scroll down this article JA!!!
+So, if you are planning a trip to Italy and reckon it’s time to jot down-to-a-T your ultimate Italian Bucket List, get a bib because I guarantee you will drool as you scroll down this article JA!!!

-I am a huge –but like…HUGE– fan of Sicily.
-Cefalú it’s a very touristic small village that I adore and can’t get enough of!
+Cefalú is a very touristic small village that I adore and can’t get enough of!
 Full of life, colours and people enjoying the good life.
 Sunsets that leave you speechless, clear waters to swim in and stunning views.